ulopeznovoa/ulopeznovoa.github.io/index.md

 This is a list of software that I have developed or contributed to.

-- **RAPL-logger**: A tool to monitor energy consumption in Linux and Intel-based systems.
+- **RAPL-logger**: A tool to monitor energy consumption in Linux and Intel-based systems using [RAPL](https://ieeexplore.ieee.org/abstract/document/5599016).
 [Code repo](https://github.com/ulopeznovoa/RAPL-logger) and [paper](https://ieeexplore.ieee.org/abstract/document/9060093/).
 - **Hydro3D**: Large-Eddy Simulation code written in OpenMP+MPI, used to simulate turbulent flows.
 It is developed at [HRC in Cardiff University](https://www.cardiff.ac.uk/research/explore/research-units/hydro-environmental-research-centre) and I contribute studying its scalability in collaboration with [Pablo Ouro](https://www.cardiff.ac.uk/people/view/507914-ouro-barba-pablo).
 [Code repo](https://github.com/OuroPablo/Hydro3D) and [paper](https://www.sciencedirect.com/science/article/pii/S0045793018307424).
 - **BIDS Toolbox**: A software to manage and process MRI data.
 Written in a collaboration with [Cardiff University Brain Research Imaging Centre](https://www.cardiff.ac.uk/cardiff-university-brain-research-imaging-centre).
 [Code repo](https://github.com/cardiff-brain-research-imaging-centre/bids-toolbox) and [paper](https://ieeexplore.ieee.org/document/9060259).
 - **S-KDE**: An OpenMP implementation of the Kernel Density Estimation technique, used to assess climate models.
 Written in collaboration with [Jon Sáenz](http://www.ehu.eus/eolo/jsaenz.html).
 [Code repo](https://github.com/ulopeznovoa/kde_openmp) and [paper](https://journals.sagepub.com/doi/abs/10.1177/1094342015576813).